 Aromatase is an enzyme that synthesizes estrogens from androgens (e.g. testosterone) in a process called aromatization.
 Drugs taken to inhibit this process are called aromatase inhibitors (AI).
 AI are often taken with testosterone boosters, e.g. DAA to prevent the surplus testosterone from being converted to estrogen.
 Another names for these drugs are anti estrogens or estrogen blockers.
 A popular aromatase inhibitor is Diindolyl-Methane (DIM).
 Taking d-aspartic acid with DIM is a good idea.
 You can get DIM from food, e.g. cruciferous vegetables like broccoli, or from a supplement.

 There are many possibilities, e.g. d-aspartic acid with tribulus terrestris, with zinc, with ZMA or with creatine.
 Or you can buy a ready-made stack, e.g. the Prime Male containing alongside DAA also bioperine, boron, korean red ginseng, luteolin, magnesium, mucuna pruriens, nettle root extract, vitamins B6, D3, K2 and zinc.

 D-Aspartic acid powder has a distinctive chalky and sour taste.
 If you find its taste unpleasant take it with a glass of orange juice.
 Primaforce recommends taking it with food.

 What are the d-aspartic acid benefits?

 The benefits of d-aspartic acid are obvious.
-DAA significantly increases blood testosterone levels, which in turn helps the muscles grow and increases libido.
+DAA restores normal blood testosterone levels, which in turn helps the muscles grow and increases libido.